 The response time of verification sources will directly impact how long the overall pre-employment check will take.
 Suppose the source respondent is busy or unreachable.
 In that case, the employer has to wait longer to get the information, which delays the process making it almost impossible to predict how long your background check will take.
 However, most take two to five days if no hitches occur.

-In short, the time it takes to get a background check at leading companies such as Uber, Sterling, Hirerite, Walmart, Doordash, Postmates, Amazon, and more will take 2-5 business days.
+In short, getting a background check at leading companies such as Uber, Sterling, Hirerite, Walmart, Doordash, Postmates, Amazon, and more will take 2-5 business days.
 For a gun background check in the states of California, Texas, Ohio, Arizona, North Carolina, Illinois, Louisiana, Georgia, and Oregon, you can expect the screen to take less than a day and, in most cases, just a couple of minutes.

 Common Reasons for Background Check Delays